Click on the arrow below to listen to this story

 “Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.
 Others, like seed sown on good soil, hear the word, accept it, and produce a crop—some thirty, some sixty, some a hundred times what was sown.”

 When a person hears of Jesus, but does not pursue a relationship, it is likely because the word was stolen quickly by Satan.
 People who meet Jesus sometimes don’t pursue a relationship either.

 A very good friend of mine met Jesus about the same time I did back in the mid-1990s.
 In fact, I stood next to her as she very openly and tearfully confessed her sins and asked Jesus to come into her life.

 But, she let the relationship end right there.
-She didn’t attend a church or participate in a Bible study and, to the best of my knowledge, she never spends any time in worship or in communication with God.
+She didn’t attend a church or participate in a Bible study and, to the best of my knowledge, never spends any time in worship or communication with God.
 She received Jesus’s gift of grace and forgiveness with great joy at the time, but let other things in her life choke out the word.
 It became unfruitful.

 Do you truly know Jesus?

 When a person’s heart is in the right place to hear the message about Jesus, the word is sown into good soil.
 The person truly understands how messed up his life is and that he has no hope at all if not for a loving, forgiving savior to swoop in and rescue him.

 That was me back on April 12, 1995.
 It was one of the lowest points in my life.
 My marriage was in a bad place, I didn’t have a good relationship with my daughters, I was consumed in bitterness, I was addicted to pornography, and I had no hope for a better life.